kurczakooo/BATTLESHIPS-GAME/README.md

 ## BATTLESHIPS GAME
-A small interactive game of battleships played against ai, made for a college project.
+A small interactive game of battleships played against ai made for a college project.
 (Made in C++ and Allegro 5)

 ### DONE✅:
-- player can randomize their ships placement,
+- player can randomize their ship's placement,
-- game is fully playable.
+- the game is fully playable.

-### TO DO IN FUTURE📝:
+### TO DO IN THE FUTURE📝:
-- give player the possibility to rotate their ships,
+- give the player a possibility to rotate their ships,
-- fix a bug which sometimes crashes the game when u lose (ai tries to hit a tile on players board after all of them have been hit).
+- fix a bug that sometimes crashes the game when u lose (ai tries to hit a tile on the player's board after all of them have been hit).

 ### PREVIEW🎮: